cloudmesh-community/fa18-523-88/technologies/chapters/tech/htcondor.md

 > based upon a policy, carefully monitors their progress, and
 > ultimately informs the user upon completion''.

-HTCondor
+HTCondor can be used to manage a cluster of dedicated compute nodes.
-can be used to manage a cluster of dedicated compute nodes.
-HTCondor uses unique mechanisms to harness wasted CPU power from idle desktop workstations.
+HTCondor uses unique mechanisms to harness wasted CPU power from idle desktopworkstations.

 > ``The ClassAd mechanism in HTCondor provides an extremely flexible
 > and expressive framework for matching resource requests (jobs) with